Letter From the Director

 Catherine Cianciulli: Executive Director(Musical Theatre, Vocal Coach, Dance):

 Catherine Cianciulli attended Jacksonville University in Florida with numerous scholarships in Voice, Dance, Opera, and Choreography.
 She graduated cum laude with a Bachelors of Art Degree.
 She also received her State Certification in Music Education through Immaculata College and is also certified through Dance Educators of America.
 She continued on a Masters level with courses at Temple University and West Chester University and is presently pursuing a Masters from University of Pennsylvania for Non Profit Leadership.
 She has performed in Europe, for Bob Hope’s USO Shows, in Saint Mary's Georgia, for Charlton Heston, in Disney, and has sung back-ups for Barry Manilow.
 She has won numerous awards for her performances.
 Mrs. Cianciulli was a winner in the Mario Lanza Competition and performed at the Mario Lanza Ball.
 In 1985, she was crowned Miss Montgomery County (Miss America Pageant) and was also nominated "Woman of the Year" in Philadelphia.
 She was a judge for the Governor's school of excellence for over 15 years.
 She has attended numerous workshops in New York and Philadelphia to enhance her love for educating children in the arts.
 She has presented opportunities for students to perform in Nashville, Tennessee, Disney World, Florida, on cruises, at the Governor’s Mansion, at Sixers, Flyers, and Wings games, in parades, on cable television, and also to study and perform in Rome, Italy.
 Her most valued honors and motivators are her husband, a silent and supportive partner, and her four children.
 She and her husband have been involved with the development of artistic programs since 1989.
 Her 4 children are all studying or pursuing a career in the performing arts.
 Joseph Jr, is with the Kentucky Opera Company and Louisville Ballet as well as has a full scholarship in Opera to University of Kentucky, Jarred who graduated from Peabody, Johns Hopkins University as a Violist and toured Europe as well as Asia and the United States.
 Jason who attended Juilliard for Dance and also graduated Purchase College as a dance major and is now with the company VIM VIGOR under one of the top choreographers, Shannon Gillen.
-Erica, her youngest, is with Point Park University in Musical Theatre with an $80,000.00 scholarship.
-Their enjoyment of the arts was nurtured and developed at the Conservatory through the many talented and dedicated staff whom she is proud to represent.
+Erica, her youngest just completed the Broadway National Tour of "Pippin" as the leading role of Fastrada and in 2017/18 will be a lead in the National Broadway Tour of "Dirty Dancing."
 Developing opportunities, nurturing a love for the arts and advancing the students technically, musically, and creatively are her ambitions and lifelong commitments.
 Her love for performance has encouraged her to reach out to educating and motivating students.
 She believes that, “There is always something new to be learned; we must seek, find, and shower our children with new and exciting curriculum in dance, music and theatre.”.